Apply for council housing

 The first stage of the application is an eligibility check.
 This checks your circumstances against our housing allocations policy.

 We would usually aim to contact you with our decision within 20 working days of your application.
-However, we are currently experiencing a high volume of applications, which means we may not contact you until around eight weeks after your application.
+However, when application volumes are high, the waiting period may be slightly longer.